k0rvih/k8s-controller/README.md

 #### Server Command
 - `--port`: HTTP server port (default: 8080)
-- `--enable-informer`: Enable deployment informer
 - `--kubeconfig`: Path to kubeconfig file
 - `--in-cluster`: Use in-cluster authentication

-- `--namespace`: Kubernetes namespace to monitor (default: default)
+Note: The deployment informer is always enabled and monitors the "default" namespace only.

 #### Resource Commands
 - `--namespace, -n`: Kubernetes namespace